purpleidea/mgmt/docs/documentation.md

 pre-requisite resource.
 *XXX: This is currently not implemented!*

+#### Reverse

+Boolean.
+Reverse is a property that some resources can implement that specifies that some "reverse" operation should happen when that resource "disappears".
+A disappearance happens when a resource is defined in one instance of the graph, and is gone in the subsequent one.
+This disappearance can happen if it was previously in an if statement that then becomes false.

+This is helpful for building robust programs with the engine.
+The engine adds a "reversed" resource to that subsequent graph to accomplish the desired "reverse" mechanics.
+The specifics of what this entails is a property of the particular resource that is being "reversed".

+It might be wise to combine the use of this meta parameter with the use of the `realize` meta parameter to ensure that your reversed resource actually runs at least once, if there's a chance that it might be gone for a while.

 ### Lang metadata file

 Any module *must* have a metadata file in its root.
 It must be named